aedorado/simple-chat-application/README.md

 Migrate to the master directory containing `Server.java` & `Client.java` files.
 Open the terminal and type the following commands:

-  `javac Server.java`
+  `javac Server.java` - to compile the Server.java file.

-  `javac Client.java`

-The above 2 commands compile the Server and Cliend file.
+  `javac Client.java` - to compile the Client.java file.

-Then type the following commands:

   `java Server` - to run the server.

   `java Client` - to run the client.

+Now the client and the server can communicate.